Middle East–North Africa Studies

 Minor in Middle East–North Africa Studies

 Students must satisfactorily complete a minimum of 24 credits of course work.
 Courses applied toward the minor must be passed with a C– or better or P (pass).
 Of the 24 credits, a minimum of 20 must be graded.
 Students must take a minimum of 16 credits in residence.
 In addition, students must complete an area of concentration (language, study abroad, or research).
 Some credits toward the concentration may be used to satisfy the 24 credits of course work, as described below.
+Because not every course in the follow list of 'Requirements' will be offered regularly enough or at a time that fits each students' schedules, students are encouraged to contact the Program Director to discuss potential substitutions when such issues arise.

 |Choose one of the following:||4|